tableau/webdataconnector/docs/wdc_oauth_tutorial.md

 The next section in our `document.ready` function links the buttons on the web page to the functions we will add to login to Foursquare (`doAuthRedirect()`) and create the web data connector (`getvenuesbutton()`).

-**Next**

-In the next part of the tutorial, you'll add JavaScript code that manages the OAuth sign-in process, a handler for the **Connect to Foursquare** button that takes the user to Foursquare, and code that gets the authorization token when the user is redirected back to our local web server page.

 ---